Jimmy-Z/potato-routing/README.md

 ## CAUTION
+* this is more like a note for experienced administrators, not for a newbie to blindly follow, i.e. do **NOT** follow if you don't know what you're doing.
 * do **NOT** checkout this repo to `/`, read and edit configurations accordingly.
-* this is more like a note for experienced administrators, not for a newbie to blindly follow, do **NOT** follow if you don't know what you're doing.
+	* actually you can, but be careful.
-* absolutely no warranty.
+* tested on bullseye, but absolutely no warranty.

 ## Overview
 * our main router is likely a "home router" which also acts as switch and wireless AP.